Guides

 A rejection of the null hypothesis (p-values of 0.05 and below) means that either the centroid and/or the spread of the objects is different between the cohorts.
 This is a test on beta diversity this means that in this case the samples for two cohorts are drawn from distributions that are compositionally distinct.

-A table lists for each cohort combination the number of included samples, the number of carries our permutations, the test statistic (returning the F statistic) and normalized p-value.
+A table lists for each cohort combination the number of included samples, the number of permutations performed, the test statistic (returning the F statistic) and normalized p-value.

 Viewing the test results

-Above and to the right of the beta diversity Principal Coordinate Analysis (PCoA) chart you can find a Result Switcher and a Cohort Menu.
+Above and to the right of the alpha diversity charts you can find a Result Switcher and a Cohort Menu.

 The video below demonstrates different functionalities of the PCoA plot